georgian3330/Web-Development/Readme.md

 * Anchor Elements
     * `<a href="URL"></a>`
-    : The href attribute in HTML is used to specify the destination of a hyperlink.
+    : used to specify the destination of a hyperlink.
 It stands for Hypertext Reference and is a crucial part of the `<a>` (anchor) tag, which defines a hyperlink.
-Without the **href** attribute, the `<a>` tag will not function as a hyperlink.

 * Image Elements
     * `<img src="Image_URL" />`